vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 * `exclude`: Do not treat this file as a Kubernetes manifest.
 This is useful when you have files that look a lot like Kubernetes manifests but aren't, such as Kustomize patch files.

+## Extension data

+This extension stores its associated files and data in `$XDG_STATE_HOME/vs-kubernetes` (at `~/.local/state/vs-kubernetes` by default).
+However, if the legacy directory of `~/.vs-kubernetes` still exists, then that will be used instead.

 ## Known issues

   * `Kubernetes: Debug` command currently works only with Go, Node.js, Java, Python and .NET applications